1. Home

 Although you can claim from the airline, you might not be able to claim for as much as you could on a travel insurance policy.

-Make sure you check the details on your travel insurance policy.
+Make sure you check the details on your travel insurance policy so you know what you're covered and not covered for.
 Some insurers might impose single-item value limits - for example between £200 and £300 per item.

-But the main benefit of travel insurance is that it’s often easier to claim for your luggage compared to claiming through an airline.
+One potential benefit of travel insurance is that it can be easier to claim for your luggage compared to claiming through an airline.

 Travel insurance also covers you if: